karlmdavis/justdavis-karl/_it_docs/eddings/nexus.md

 * <http://www.sonatype.com/people/2010/01/how-to-backup-nexus-configuration-and-repository-artifacts/>
 * <http://superuser.com/questions/117870/ssh-execute-sudo-command>

-As the instance previously hosted by `tolkien` (<%= wiki_entry_link("TolkienSetupNexus") %>) is being moved to this server, the data from the old server needs to be moved over to this one.
+As the instance previously hosted by `tolkien` ([TolkienSetupNexus]({{ '/legacy_trac_wiki/TolkienSetupNexus.txt' | prepend: site.baseurl }})) is being moved to this server, the data from the old server needs to be moved over to this one.
 This is actually pretty simple, we'll just `rsync` Nexus' "work" directory from the old server to the new.

 First, stop Nexus/Tomcat on both servers so that nothing is modified during this operation: